sitandr/hike-dispenser/src.md

    ​	Replacement for *people* file.
 Names are keys, values are *global variables* or special parameters.
 For each *global value* **must** be specified `opt` (optimal value) and `sens` (sensitivity).

+   Currently available special parameters:

+   1. **Inaccessibility**.
+Highly recommended for *transfer model* (hike planning where you need to directly meet and transfer things to other participants).
+Marks how much pain the person receives when participates in meeting.
+However, non-zero values also turn on additional structures for pain calculation, and therefore decrease speed at *~20%* (no matters how many values are non-zero).

    `people: <name>: {<global variable>: {opt: <optimal global value>, sens: <sensitivity>}, {<special parameters name>: <special parameter value>}}`

 5. **Things** (required)